PART D. Proceedings in Court Cases Before Issuing Authorities

 (A) In the discretion of the issuing authority, the preliminary arraignment of the defendant may be conducted by using two-way simultaneous audio-visual communication.
 When counsel for the defendant is present, the defendant must be permitted to communicate fully and confidentially with defense counsel immediately prior to and during the preliminary arraignment.

-(E) The issuing authority shall not question the defendant about the offense(s) charged but shall read the complaint to the defendant.
-The issuing authority shall also inform the defendant:
+(F) The issuing authority shall not question the defendant about the offense(s) charged but shall read the complaint to the defendant.
+The issuing authority also shall inform the defendant:

 (1) of the right to secure counsel of choice and the right to assigned counsel in accordance with Rule 122;

-(2) of the right to have a preliminary hearing; and
+(2) of the right to have a preliminary hearing, except in cases being presented to an indicting grand jury pursuant to Rule 556.2; and

-(F) Unless the preliminary hearing is waived by a defendant who is represented by counsel, the issuing authority shall:
+(G) Unless the preliminary hearing is waived by a defendant who is represented by counsel, or the attorney for the Commonwealth is presenting the case to an indicting grand jury pursuant to Rule 556.2, the issuing authority shall:

 (2) give the defendant notice, orally and in writing,

-(b) that failure to appear without good cause for the preliminary hearing will be deemed a waiver by the defendant of the right to be present at any further proceedings before the issuing authority, and will result in the case proceeding in the defendant’s absence and in the issuance of a warrant of arrest.
+(b) that failure to appear without cause for the preliminary hearing will be deemed a waiver by the defendant of the right to be present at any further proceedings before the issuing authority, and will result in the case proceeding in the defendant’s absence and in the issuance of a warrant of arrest, and

 A preliminary arraignment as provided in this rule bears no relationship to arraignment in criminal courts of record.
 See Rule 571.